 You are your child’s greatest health advocate, but you won’t be able to monitor everything he or she eats.
-Use this helpful guide to remind yourself and teach your child ways to avoid potentially harmful foods.
+Use this helpful guide to remind yourself and to teach your child ways to avoid potentially harmful foods.

-Before your child accepts food from anyone, teach him to ask if it contains a food he’s allergic to.
-If the person giving him the food does not know, have your child politely decline it or ask another adult who might be able to give him a definitive answer.
+Before your child accepts food from anyone, teach them to ask if it contains a food they are allergic to.
+If the person giving them the food does not know, have your child politely decline it or ask another adult who might be able to give them a definitive answer.

 An egg is not always an egg—it could be lysozyme, mayonnaise, albumin, ovalbumin, meringue or meringue powder, or surimi.
 When your child is old enough to read and recognize certain words, teach him to check ingredients lists for possible allergens.

-Thanks to the Food Allergen Labeling and Consumer Protection Act of 2004, companies have to declare if their food or beverage contains one of the eight major food allergen groups—milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
+Thanks to the Food Allergen Labeling and Consumer Protection Act of 2004, companies have to declare if their products contain one of the eight major food allergen groups: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
 These eight groups account for more than 90 percent of all food allergies.
-However, more than 160 foods can cause allergic reactions, and alternative names for ingredients make labels difficult to understand.
+You can teach your child to look for the statement on the label, “This product may contain” any of the above eight foods.

 Find a list of ingredients that may indicate the presence of major food allergens, including soy and milk, from Kids with Food Allergies, a division of the Allergy and Asthma Foundation of America.